2007 Royal Mail industrial disputes

+The 2007 Royal Mail industrial disputes were a series of industrial disputes between Royal Mail and the Communication Workers Union in the United Kingdom.

 Background

 The dispute centred on 'modernisation plans' which Royal Mail said were required to remain competitive, however the CWU believed that these might have led to around 40,000 job losses.
 Additionally there were disputes surrounding flexible working hours, pay rises and pensions.

 Royal Mail position

 Royal Mail claimed that flexibility is vital to the business, and that it was entirely reasonable for employees normally employed in one capacity to cover other roles as required to cope with variations in the work levels in each area.
 The company was also adamant that increased automation (and fewer employees) were necessary to bring costs under control.
 The unions were accused of retaining numerous Spanish practices which prevent flexible working.

 CWU position

 The CWU accused Royal Mail of treating its employees as slaves, and regarded a level of flexibility which would have seen employees doing different jobs on a daily basis as unacceptable.